kingieX/FinVault/README.md

 # FinVault

-This repository is an initial scaffold for the FinVault monorepo:
+This repository is for the FinVault monorepo:

 - `apps` — Expo (React Native / TypeScript) mobile app
 - `services` — Express (TypeScript) API server